 Is Microsoft flow free

 Is Microsoft flow free?
 Yes, according to Microsoft there is a free plan available for Microsoft flow or Power Automate.
 But you will be missing out a lot if you will opt for the free plan.
-The Microsoft flow free license allows you to run a limited number of flows per month.
+The Microsoft flow-free license allows you to run a limited number of flows per month.

 In the free plan, you are allowed to trigger 750 times per month and there will be a gap of 15 minutes.

 But, let me tell you another approach, how you can get Microsoft flow or Power Automate for free and you can also get access to flow premium connectors.
 Not only that you can also create and run unlimited flows.
-Not only just flow or power automate, you can also create unlimited apps using PowerApps.
+Not only just flow or power automation, you can also create unlimited apps using PowerApps.

 Here it is, you can join the Power Apps Community Plan.